Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/CloudDirect.md

 ## Order Submission

-To submit an order, you must construct an **OrderRequest JSON object** and send it to your configured cloud endpoint—typically an **Azure Service Bus Queue**.
+To submit an order, you must construct an **OrderRequest object** and send it to your configured cloud endpoint—typically an **Azure Service Bus Queue**.

 This involves:
-- Creating a JSON-encoded **OrderRequest object**
+- Constructing an **OrderRequest object**
 - Sending it as the message body to the *orders* queue

-*If you are using an IRIS Public Library, serialization and message sending are abstracted into a single method call.*
+*Using the IRIS Public Library, serialization and sending are combined into a single operation.*

 ##### <small>C# Example</small>